POSITIVE POTATO

 MARKETING & RETAIL COLLATERAL

 To sell the product on an international level, I created a full suite of POS mockups, exhibition visuals, and marketing collateral.
 These were showcased at the Brand Licensing Expo in London and the New York Gift Fair, where the brand received strong feedback and secured worldwide rollout plans.
-The collateral wasn’t just decorative; it helped retailers visualise how Positive Potato could live on their shelves, from playful point-of-sale boards to in-store displays.
+These visuals, including display stands which I stencilled myself, helped retailers visualise how Positive Potato could live on their shelves, from playful point-of-sale boards to in-store displays.

 SPECIAL PROJECTS